ultimate-comparisons/ultimate-IoT-platform-comparison/README.md

 ## IoT Platform Specification
+A full list of all criteria and their values can be found [here](https://github.com/ultimate-comparisons/ultimate-IoT-platform-comparison/blob/master/comparison-configuration/description.md).

 The code below shows a sample element.

     # Default Platform - http://default-platform.com
     Default short desciption.

     ## Support of heterogeneous devices
     - Yes
     - No